mbharanya/Learning-Scala/Cats.md

   println(flatMap(123)(_*2))
 }
 ```
-_Identity Monad allows us to write functions that work with monadic and non-monadic values and it is very powerful because we can wrap values into “effect” or “computational context” in production and remove them from “effect” or “computational context” for test using Identity Monad.
+_Identity Monad allows us to write functions that work with monadic and non-monadic values and it is very powerful because we can wrap values into "effect" or "computational context" in production and remove them from "effect" or "computational context" for test using Identity Monad.
 For example, we can run code asynchronously in the production using the Future and synchronously in the test using the Identity Monad and easily switch between asynchronous and synchronous world._

 ## Either
 Since scala 2.12, `Either` is right-biased. flatMap will point to Right.